naturalis/nba-docs/Readme.md

 ## Running with Docker
 A docker container with this site and a hugo server is regularly pushed to [docker-hub](https://hub.docker.com/r/naturalis/nba-docs/).
-Run with:
+Pass the following variables to `docker run`:

+* `NBADOCS_HOST`: ip of host
+* `NBADOCS_PORT`: port where website can be reached

+The port must be published with the `-p` option.
+Example: Running with

-`docker run -p 1313:1313 naturalis/nba-docs`
+`docker run -p 8098:8098 -e NBADOCS_HOST=145.136.242.164 -e NBADOCS_PORT=8098 -it naturalis/nba-docs`

-and the site should be available at http://localhost:1313
+should make the site available at http://145.136.242.164:8098.

 ## Local installation
 Building the docs and running a small web server hosting the docs